Ugo31/Walk_E/README.md

 Next steps for the project are :

--Test the network on the real robot in real conditions.
+>Test the network on the real robot in real conditions.
 But the step from simulation to real life will probably be really hard.

--Train the network to be able to walk on non flat grounds
+>Train the network to be able to walk on non flat grounds